Eye Exams in Your Baby's First Year

 An eye exam -- in your baby's first year?
 Absolutely.

 Children should have age-appropriate assessments for eye problems in the newborn period, and at all subsequent doctor visits.
 Premature babies, or those with a family history of congenital cataracts, eye tumors, and genetic disease, should be seen by an eye specialist in the nursery.

 All babies should be examined by age 6 months to be sure each eye focuses, the eyes are straight, and there is no internal eye disease.
+This can be done by your baby's regular pediatrician.
 Treating eye conditions early can spare your child lifelong vision impairment and boost his or her health.

 Why Schedule a First-Year Eye Exam?